rjust/defects4j/README_DEVELOPER.md

 Notes
 ----------------
 #### Testing
 The test_verfiy_bugs.sh script is essentially the test oracle -- if it passes, the update/changes was successful.
 #### Project Repos
 * Ideally, we would simply run git pull on each of the name.git repositories to update the version control history every once in a while and update the archive on the website.
 Sometimes this does not work as the git history for the repo has been rewritten.
-We should be able to update all repositories when we release version 3.
+We should be able to update all repositories at some point after we release version 3.
 * The D4J website provides an archive with clones of all project repositories (to avoid cloning from multiple sources and to make sure artifacts are reliably available).
 * We expected newer versions of this archive to be a strict superset of a previous version (either more projects or more commits for a given project), and hence did not version the archive file.
 * Whenever new bugs are mined for an existing project, the archive is updated (essentially just a pull to update the D4J clone).